Descent & Landing Trajectory and Guidance Algorithms with Divert Capabilities for Moon Landing: Guidance algorithms sub-optimal trajectory design

-It is worth underlining that an alternative possibility, not pursued in the frame of this work, would have been to let DE optimize the propellant consumption of the worst case trajectory with divert.
-This could result in a higher nominal mass consumption (which would no longer be the optimization criteria to be used) but would potentially guarantee a lower worst-case mass consumption.
+It is worth underlining that an alternative possibility, not pursued in the frame of this work, would have been to let DE optimize the propellant consumption of the worst-case trajectory with divert.
+This could result in a higher nominal mass consumption (which would no longer be the optimization criteria to be used) but would potentially guarantee a lower worst-case mass consumption among all diverted trajectories.